tiffanybibby/acrebound/README.md

 ## Overview

 _**AcreBound** is a property catolouging app for real estate owners.
-It keeps track of property details for those on a quest to owning multiple acres of land to build generational wealth.
-Future functionality will include airbnb-style booking for travel nurses to find short-term furnished housing._
+It keeps track of property details for those on a quest to owning multiple acres of land to build generational wealth._

 <br>